aandergr/kspalculator/README.rst

 fulfilled.
-These are the possible payload and the Delta-v as well as the minimum acceleration which is reached in an environment with given air pressure. *Preferences* are further properties a propulsion design might fulfil in order to be preferred.
+These are the possible payload and the Delta-v as well as the minimum acceleration which is reached in an environment with given air pressure. *Preferences* are further properties a propulsion design might fulfill in order to be preferred.
 Examples for preferences are the thrust vectoring angle, the radial size, whether the engine is able to generate electric power, etc.